devership16/CSCI599-DeepLearning/README.md

 - Weight matrix $$R$$ for mapping interaction between two node types
 - A diagonal weight matrix $$D_r$$ corresponding to each edge type.

 We have used the cross-entropy loss to optimize our model.
-The loss function can be represented as
+The loss function can be written as:

 ##### $$J_r(i, j) = -\log p_r^{ij} - \mathbb{E}_{n\sim P_r (j)} \log(1 - p_r^{in})$$
 ##### $$J = \sum_{(v_i, r, v_j) \in R} J_r(i, j)$$